Unit 1: Who Owns Your Face?

 Project Overview

-The end of unit project is a GRASP task (see Jay McTighe's and Grant Wiggins' GRASP template; see also Revisiting GRASPS: A model for project-based learning).
+The end of unit project is a GRASP task (see Jay McTighe's and Grant Wiggins' ; see also ).
 The following scenario sets the stage for students to demonstrate their learning.
 Students are invited to choose from a menu of options as the format for their final project.
 Each option comes with instructions, requirements, and a rubric.

 GRASP Task